Follow the latest Red Bull Can You Make It? updates right here

 Day 1 – Tuesday, May 21

 And they’re off!
 The teams set out at 2:00pm Central European Summer Time today and less than 5.5 hours later the early tallies showed that collectively they'd already covered a whopping 5,829km.
 They earned a lot of points as well, reaching nine checkpoints in seven countries and completing 58 Checkpoint Challenges as well as 305 Adventure Challenges.
-They also traded 843 cans and uploaded 1,056 vlogs!
+They also traded 843 cans for everything from food to transportation.

 What did they trade those cans for?
 While one team eased into the week by trading Red Bull for a single banana, most of the big trades involved transportation.